shap.plots.scatter

 shap_valuesshap.Explanation

-A single column of an Explanation object (i.e. shap_values[:,"Feature A"]).
+Typically a single column of an Explanation object (i.e. shap_values[:, "Feature A"]).

-colorstring or shap.Explanation
+colorstring or shap.Explanation, optional

-How to color the scatter plot points.
-This can be a fixed color string, or an Explanation object.
 If it is an Explanation object, then the scatter plot points are colored by the feature that seems to have the strongest interaction effect with the feature given by the shap_values argument.
 This is calculated using shap.utils.approximate_interactions().
-If only a single column of an Explanation object is passed, then that feature column will be used to color the data points.

 histbool